Faster Treatments and Cures for Eye Diseases Act

 When was it introduced?

-The Faster Treatments and Cures For Eye Diseases Act was introduced on Wednesday, July 18, 2018.
+The Faster Treatments and Cures For Eye Diseases Act was introduced on May 9, 2019.
 It has been referred to the House Committee on Energy and Commerce.
-Read the full text of the bill on the official US Congress website here.
+Read the full Eye Bonds bill here.

 Where is it now?